eguneys/celeste-jumping/SPRINGS.md

 ### Spring jumps player into air

 Add two spring tiles, one for the initial state, and one for the bouncing state.
 Dont set any flags.
 Place the spring tile on the map.
-Because you didn't set the 2 flag it won't be drawn when using the `map` function.
+Because you didn't set the flag 2, it won't be drawn when using the `map` function.
 Spring is an object and it will have it's own draw function (it will use the default draw function).

-Add a new spring object when seen a spring tile (tile 71) in `load_room`.
+In `load_room`, add a new spring object when seen a spring tile (tile 71).
 Also note, how we init the player object:

      function load_room()
         for i=1,16 do